L-GTA: Latent Generative Modeling for Time Series Augmentation: L-GTA

 \section{L-GTA}

-In this section, we introduce L-GTA, a novel method for generating semi-synthetic time series data.
-It integrates the capabilities of Transformers, Bidirectional Long Short-Term Memory Networks (Bi-LSTMs), Conditional Variational Autoencoders (CVAEs), and traditional time series augmentation techniques.
-This architecture facilitates the efficient generation of diverse and controllable time series data that retain the statistical properties of the original dataset.
-Our approach combines transformations and generative models~\cite{Iwana_2021} in a single method.
-Thus, we benefit from the simplicity and variety of transformation methods and the ability to generate realistic samples from generative models.
+We introduce L-GTA, a method for generating semi-synthetic time series data that integrates temporal self-attention, BiLSTMs, a VAE, an equivariance objective, and traditional time series augmentation techniques.
+This architecture enables the efficient generation of diverse and controllable time series while preserving the statistical properties of the original data.